SAP-samples/cloud-btp-cli-api-codejam/exercises/06-core-services-api-creds/README.md

 OK
 ```

 > The naming convention used here for instance and service key resources has instances named after a combination of service name and plan name (`cis-central`) and a service key named similarly, suffixed with `-sk` here (`cis-central-sk`).
-You may have your own naming conventions in your organization, but we'll stick to this one for this CodeJam content.
+You may have your own naming conventions in your organization, but we'll stick to this one for now.

 At this point, we can update our diagram with the two new entity names in the `Instance` and `Binding` (service key) boxes: